Students Enjoy Science Night

 Middle School Dean Josh Barnhart picked up a school supplies donation at Grace Lutheran Church in Coopersville.

 River City Scholars is a tuition-free, public charter school in Grand Rapids, Michigan, serving students in kindergarten through eighth grade.
-It is part of the National Heritage Academies network, which includes over 95 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
+It is part of the National Heritage Academies network, which includes more than 100 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.

 Visit River City Scholars's blog to read more stories like this.